ucgmsim/slurm_gm_workflow/workflow/environments/README.md

 ### Installation

-Requirements: Setup github SSH keys for maui, [guide](https://help.github.com/en/articles/connecting-to-github-with-ssh) for how to do this.
+Requirements: Setup github SSH keys for maui, see the [guide](https://help.github.com/en/articles/connecting-to-github-with-ssh) for how to do this.

 **All paths need to be absolute**